sgraf-pub/iso-validator/README.md

                         times)
   --repo-comparison     Compare ISO packages NVRs to the available yum repos --repofrompath=REPOFROMPATH
-                        Specify repoid & paths of additional repositories - unique repoid and complete path required, can be specified multiple times.
-Example.
+                        Specify repoid & path or url to additional repository (same path as in a baseurl) - unique repoid and complete path required, can be specified multiple times.
+Example. --repofrompath=<repoid>,<path/url>
-                        --repofrompath=myrepo,/path/to/repo
 ```